 California has had less than 25 percent of its usual precipitation so far this year, and officials are predicting an active fire season for the Pacific Northwest, Montana and Idaho.

 Those areas will all use a lot of state, federal and local manpower and equipment.

 Here, Lovgren said that cutbacks in federal firefighting aren’t a big concern — at least now.

 “It will have a ripple effect,” Lovgren said of the cutbacks.
 “But I don’t think there are too many situations where (the cutbacks) would allow fire to rip into a city.”

 On the other hand, Lovgren said, there could be areas away from populated areas that might burn longer due to stretched-thin resources.
 And, he added, the federal firefighting “machine” simply can’t be responsible for all the costs associated with wildfires.

 “That’s why you’ve seen us work on how we build homes and neighborhoods,” Lovgren said.

 And, he added, last year’s drought, along with huge fires on the Front Range, have focused people’s attention.

-During the past year, Lovgren said he and other local fire managers have worked with people taking on work on their own homes and properties.
+Over the last year, Lovgren said he and other local fire managers have worked with people taking on work on their own homes and properties.
 Much of that work has been on small items, including roofs, vents, and other potentially fire-encouraging problems.

 When it comes to protecting your home, it seems, vigilance starts with the owner.